-Diagnosis is by history, physical examination, and exclusion of other common causes of ventricular failure (eg, systemic hypertension, primary valvular disorders, MI—see see Diagnosis and Treatment of Cardiomyopathies).
+Diagnosis is by history, physical examination, and exclusion of other common causes of ventricular failure (eg, systemic hypertension, primary valvular disorders, MI—see Table 1: Diagnosis and Treatment of Cardiomyopathies).
 Thus, chest x-ray, ECG, echocardiography, and, more recently, cardiac MRI are required.
 If acute symptoms or chest pain is present, serum cardiac markers are measured; although typically indicative of coronary ischemia, troponin is often elevated in heart failure, especially if renal function is decreased.
 Serum natriuretic peptide levels are typically elevated when heart failure is present.
 Specific causes suspected clinically are diagnosed (see elsewhere in The Manual).
 If no specific cause is clinically apparent, serum ferritin and iron-binding capacity and thyroid-stimulating hormone levels are measured.
 Serologic tests for Toxoplasma, T. cruzi, coxsackievirus, and echovirus may be done in appropriate cases.

 Chest x-ray shows cardiomegaly, usually of all chambers.
 Pleural effusion, particularly on the right, often accompanies increased pulmonary venous pressure and interstitial edema.